 - Job loss

-Basically, anything you couldn’t have possibly planned for.
-With many emergencies, your insurance is typically involved which means you only need to save as much as your deductible plus any out-of-pocket expenses.
+Anything you couldn’t have possibly anticipated.
+With many emergencies, insurance is typically involved, which means you only need to save as much as your deductible plus any out-of-pocket expenses.
 We’ll get into that later.

 How to Start an Emergency Fund